MichielvdVelde/signal-fire/README.md

 * **Supports one-to-one, one-to-many and many-to-many** out of the box
 * **Horizontally scalable**
   * **Relays** use any publish-subscribe messaging back-end (Redis, MQTT, ...)
-  * It's simple to write a relay for a new back-end
 * Uses **ES6** syntax and has been tested on **node.js v7.1.0**

 ### Roadmap